Your Complete Guide To Collecting and Analyzing User Feedback

 - feature requests

-What Is User Feedback Analysis?
+What Is Feedback Analysis?

 This process can be as simple as manually reading through every piece of user feedback and looking for trends.
 But for products with a large user base, this isn’t really feasible.

-The User Feedback Life Cycle
+The Feedback Life Cycle

-The user feedback life cycle is a process that describes how user feedback moves from being collected to eventually being acted upon.
+The feedback life cycle is a process that describes how user feedback moves from being collected to eventually being acted upon.

 The user feedback life cycle has three distinct stages:

-- Action: Once user feedback has been analyzed, it’s time to take action on the insights that have been generated.
+- Action: Once the feedback has been analyzed, it’s time to take action on the insights that have been generated.
 This might involve making changes to your product or reaching out to individual users.

 As you can see, this is a continual process that doesn’t end once you’ve made a few changes.
-User feedback should be constantly collected and analyzed to ensure that your product is always improving.
+Customer feedback should be constantly collected and analyzed to ensure that your product is always improving.

 How?
 Keep reading to find out!